derkork/openscad-graph-editor/manual/manual.md

 ![](images/flow_example_1.png)

 Here you have two nodes representing the numbers 7 and 4.
 Their output goes into the two input ports of an addition node (`+`).
 This node will output the sum of the two numbers from its input ports.
 Then its output is connected to one input port of a multiplication node (`*`).
 This node will output the product of the two numbers from its input ports.
 You can see that nothing is connected to the second input port of the multiplication node.
 When you connect nothing to a node's input port, depending on the type of the port you can enter values directly.
-In this case `2`  was entered, so the multiplication node will now multiple the result from the addition node by 2.
+In this case `2`  was entered, so the multiplication node will now multiply the result from the addition node by 2.
 You can hover over nodes to see what the node will produce.
 In this example the whole chain of nodes will produce the expression `((7 + 4) * 2)`.

 Lets check another example which involves geometry: